agvxov/weechat-greentext/README.md

 Both inbound and outbound messages are colored.
-Since the coloring uses IRC color codes, it will be visible to both you and your friends.
+Since the coloring uses IRC color codes, outbound greentexting will be visible to both you and your friends.

 ![demo](demo.jpg)